 Application for Permission to Reapply for Admission into the United States After Deportation or Removal

 If you have been previously deported or otherwise removed from the United States, you may be ineligible for future admission into the United States.
 If you are ineligible for admission, you are considered “inadmissible.”
-Because admissibility is a prerequisite for lawful permanent residence and many nonimmigrant classifications, you may desire to find a way to overcome your inadmissibility grounds.
+Because admissibility is a prerequisite for lawful permanent residence and many nonimmigrant classifications, you may desire to find a way to overcome your inadmissibility grounds and halt the removal proceedings.

 Relevant Inadmissibility Grounds

-The Immigration and Nationality Act (“INA”) describes a variety of circumstances that make a noncitizen inadmissible.
+The Immigration and Nationality Act (“INA”) describes a variety of circumstances that make a noncitizen inadmissible as per current Immigration Laws.
 There are two relevant inadmissibility grounds that may be excused by filing Form I-212.

 Form I-212 Uses